fscorrupt/docker-plexstatus2discord/README.md

-# Currently an Alpha Version, does not work in powershell core!!!!
+# Currently an Alpha Version!!!!

 # PlexStatus2Discord
 Send the Status from **status.plex.tv** to **Discord**